General Neurology

 • Laboratory testing is routinely performed with special attention to folate and thiamine levels, tests of electrolytes (including magnesium), and liver function studies. | |

-The Caine criteria for Wernicke-Korsakoff syndrome include two or more of the following conditions: (1) dietary deficiency, (2) delirium or memory impairment, (3) cerebellar dysfunction/ataxia, and (4) oculomotor abnormalities (23; 49).
+The Caine criteria for Wernicke-Korsakoff syndrome include two or more of the following conditions: (1) dietary deficiency, (2) delirium or memory impairment, (3) cerebellar dysfunction/ataxia, and (4) oculomotor abnormalities (30; 60; 50).
 These criteria are broader and more sensitive than applying the classic triad for diagnosis of Wernicke encephalopathy but really focus on Wernicke encephalopathy.
-Their utility is in recognizing Wernicke encephalopathy when it might not otherwise be considered or recognized, and thereby allowing time for aggressive treatment to prevent Korsakoff disease.
+Their utility is in recognizing Wernicke encephalopathy when it might not otherwise be considered or recognized, thereby allowing time for aggressive treatment to prevent Korsakoff disease.

-Korsakoff disease is a clinical diagnosis that is based on the identification of the characteristic amnesic syndrome, usually following an episode or episodes of Wernicke encephalopathy and occurring in the context of a history of alcohol abuse, malnutrition, or protracted vomiting.
+Korsakoff disease is a clinical diagnosis based on the identification of the characteristic amnesic syndrome, usually following an episode or episodes of Wernicke encephalopathy and occurring in the context of a history of alcohol abuse, malnutrition, or protracted vomiting.
 A diagnosis of Korsakoff disease can be made only when the confusional state associated with Wernicke encephalopathy has sufficiently cleared.
-All cognitive functions should be thoroughly evaluated in order to characterize the pattern and severity of the memory disorder and to screen for the possibility of a general intellectual decline.
-A diagnosis of Korsakoff syndrome (or more specifically of Korsakoff disease) is warranted only when the memory deficits are much more prominent that other cognitive disorders in the domains of language, visuoperceptual functioning, problem solving, and judgment.
+All cognitive functions should be thoroughly evaluated to characterize the pattern and severity of the memory disorder and to screen for the possibility of a general intellectual decline.
+A diagnosis of Korsakoff syndrome (or, more specifically, of Korsakoff disease) is warranted only when the memory deficits are much more prominent than other cognitive disorders in language, visuoperceptual functioning, problem-solving, and judgment.

 [Korsakoff syndrome] is a largely irreversible residual syndrome, caused by severe thiamine deficiency and occurring after incomplete recovery from a Wernicke encephalopathy, predominantly in the context of alcohol abuse and malnutrition, characterized by an abnormal mental state in which episodic memory is affected out of all proportion to other cognitive functions in an otherwise alert and responsive patient, whose psycho-logical make-up may be further distinguished by executive dysfunction, fattened affect, apathy, lack of illness insight, and possibly by fantastic confabulations in the early stage. |